-Prohibition laws are a fascinating glimpse into the dark side of reform movements.
+Prohibition laws provide a fascinating glimpse into the dark side of reform movements.
 As one Hoosier editor, Muncie’s George R. Dale, discovered while investigating allegations of prisoner abuse at the State Farm in Putnamville, punitive social reform — including the ban on alcohol sales — had scarcely hidden undertones of racism and class operating behind it.
-Working-class Americans, blacks, and Catholics bore the brunt of laws framed mostly by women’s rights advocates and middle-class white Protestants.
+Working-class Americans, African Americans, and Catholics bore the brunt of laws framed mostly by women’s rights advocates and middle-class white Protestants.
 Liquor laws, oddly enough, turned out to be a major milepost on the intellectual superhighway that led to the resurrection of the Ku Klux Klan in 1915 — coincidentally, the year of the penal farm’s founding.
 The original Klan had died off in the 1870s.
 Revived just before Word War I, it found its highest membership not among stereotypical rural Southerners and defeated Confederates, but among white middle-class Midwesterners.
 The ideology of “the second Klan,” moreover, wasn’t totally foreign to the reform movements of the 1910s.

-In 1922, Muncie’s George Dale, a civil liberties maverick, joined the campaign to investigate the penal farm — then went there twice as a prisoner, sentenced to hard labor for criticizing a Delaware County judge with Klan connections.
+In 1922, Dale, a civil liberties maverick, joined the campaign to investigate the penal farm — then went there twice as a prisoner, sentenced to hard labor for criticizing a Delaware County judge with Klan connections.

 Though the farm would soon fall under suspicion, the plans behind its creation were full of good intentions.
 Jailers and prison reformers had always been vexed by the failure of jail sentences to cure some criminals of their attraction to lawbreaking.
 The theory was that inmates were bonding behind bars while living in “idleness.”
-As a Hoosier paper, The Hagerstown Record, put it in 1916, “Jails are simply breeding places for vice.
-Lawbreakers thrown together in sheer idleness day after day have opportunity and incentive for devising more lawlessness.
-The hardened men create an atmosphere of viciousness that influences the less hardened, while the shiftless vagrant finds very little punishment in free board and no work.”
+As a Hoosier paper, The Hagerstown Record, put it in 1916,

 Penal labor, though not wrong in itself, had an enormously dark history — from Charles Dickens’ hellish “workhouses” in David Copperfield to British convict colonies in Australia and of course the Siberian gulags of Tsarist and Soviet Russia.